 First of all, both SSL and a high-quality VPN use what’s called 256-bit encryption to protect your data.

 Remember how we discussed public and private keys above?
 Each of those keys is composed of 256 different characters derived from an algorithm.
 In order for a hacker to break that encryption, they would need to figure out the exact keys.
 Since there are 2256 possible combinations, it would take even the most powerful computers years to try them all.

 Why not 512-bit encryption?
 Or 1 million-bit encryption?

-While those would technically be safer, there’s three good reasons why 256-bit encryption is the gold standard right now.
+While those would technically be safer, there are three good reasons why 256-bit encryption is the gold standard right now.

 - It’s good enough.
-We don’t need more secure since this hasn’t been provably broken yet.
+We don’t need more security since this hasn’t been provably broken yet.
 Bigger keys would slow down handshakes and encryption.